carvel-dev/carvel/site/content/blog/kapp_deploy_oidc_gke.md

 ### Who

-This article can helpful for any one who wants to create the Github Action workflow to authenticate with GCP and how to deploy kubernetes manifest on GKE using kapp.
+This article can be helpful for anyone who wants to create the Github Action workflow to authenticate with GCP and how to deploy Kubernetes manifest on GKE using kapp.

 ### Why